Ladme/plot_scrambling/README.md

 ### Advanced timing information

-Timing information can be supplemented with the time that should be used as the start of the experiment.
+Time of dithionite addition can be supplemented with the time that should be used as the start of the experiment.
 In this case, the measurement line should follow the format:

 ```
 {PATH_TO_FILE} {START_TIME}-{DITHIONITE_ADDITION}